structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Business Logic.md

 **Access Control** – Resource Access Permissions let you control who can call specific endpoints.
 Configure them in the [Security](/structr/docs/ontology/Admin%20User%20Interface/Security) area.

 **Result Format** – By default, results are wrapped in a metadata object.
 Enable "Return Raw Result" to return just the data – useful for external integrations.

+For details on how to pass and access parameters when calling methods via REST, see the [Method Parameters](/structr/docs/ontology/REST%20Interface/Method%20Parameters) article.

 ### OpenAPI